Native American people and Mormonism: Teachings on Native American skin color

 In 1953, President of the Quorum of the Twelve Apostles Joseph Fielding Smith stated, "After the people again forgot the Lord ... the dark skin returned.
 When the Lamanites fully repent and sincerely receive the gospel, the Lord has promised to remove the dark skin....
 Perhaps there are some Lamanites today who are losing the dark pigment.
-Many of the members of the Church among the Catawba Indians of the South could readily pass as of the white race; also in other parts of the South."
+Many of the members of the Church among the Catawba Indians of the South could readily pass as of the White race; also in other parts of the South."
 Additionally, in a 1960 LDS Church General Conference, apostle Spencer Kimball suggested that the skin of Latter-day Saint Native American was gradually turning lighter.
 Mormons believed that through intermarriage, the skin color of Native Americans could be restored to a "white and delightsome" state.
 Navajo general authority George Lee stated that he had seen some Native American members of the church upset over these teachings and that they did not want their skin color changed as they liked being brown, and so he generally avoided discussing the topic.
 Lee interpreted the teachings to mean everyone's skin would be changed to a dazzling white in the celestial kingdom.
 Kimball, however, suggested that the skin lightening was a result of the care, feeding, and education given to Native American children in the home placement program.

-In 1981, church leaders changed a scriptural verse about Lamanites in The Book of Mormon from stating "they shall be a white and delightsome people" to stating "a pure and delightsome people".
-Thirty-five years later in 2016, the LDS Church made changes to its online version of The Book of Mormon in which phrases on the Lamanite's "skin of blackness" and them being a "dark, loathsome, and filthy" people were altered.
-In 2020 controversy over the topic was ignited again when the LDS church's recently printed manuals stated that the dark skin was a sign of the curse and the Lord placed the dark skin upon the Lamanites to keep the Nephites from having children with them.
+In 1981, church leaders changed a scriptural verse about Lamanites in the Book of Mormon from stating "they shall be a white and delightsome people" to stating "a pure and delightsome people".
+Thirty-five years later in 2016, the LDS Church made changes to its online version of the Book of Mormon in which phrases on the Lamanite's "skin of blackness" and them being a "dark, loathsome, and filthy" people were altered.
+In 2013, teachings on skin color being associated with a curse were officially renounced for the first time.

+In 2020 controversy over the topic was ignited again when the LDS Church's recently printed manuals stated that the dark skin was a sign of the curse and the Lord placed the dark skin upon the Lamanites to keep the Nephites from having children with them.
 In recent decades, the LDS Church has condemned racism and increased its proselytization efforts and outreach in Native American communities, but it still faces accusations of perpetuating implicit racism by not acknowledging or apologizing for its prior discriminatory practices and beliefs.
+A 2023 survey of over 1,000 former church members in the Mormon corridor found race issues in the church to be one of the top three reported reasons why they had disaffiliated.